AndreTeixeira1998/II_Project/README.md

 ### Remote access the database

 1. Oracle VM VirtualBox should be installed by default after installing docker.
-Open the application
+Run the application
 2. Open the settigns and navigate to the Network tab
 3. Open Port Forwading under the Advanced options
 4. Create 2 new rules like the following